Ben Simmons Pays Tribute To Egg Boy On His Sneakers

 Simmons, like Egg Boy, was born in Melbourne, Australia.
 His mother is Australian, while his father was an American who met Simmons’ mother when he came to Australia to play basketball.

 Like many of his contemporaries in the NBA, Simmons has been outspoken about politics.
-In a September 2017 interview, Simmons ripped President Donald Trump, around the time Trump insulted NFL players for their protests during the National Anthem.
+In a September 2017 interview, Simmons ripped President Donald Trump around the time Trump insulted NFL players for their protests during the National Anthem.

 . @BenSimmons25 ya ledge! #eggboy pic.twitter.com/X3tOw4XkoT